canonical/ubuntu.com/templates/legal/ubuntu-advantage-service-description/index.md

 - <strong id="term-bug-fix-support">Bug-fix Support</strong> means support for valid code bugs in Supported Packages only.
 This does not include troubleshooting of issues to determine if a bug is present.
 - <strong>Business hours</strong> means 08:00 - 18:00 Monday - Friday local to the customer’s headquarters unless another location is agreed.
 All times exclude public holidays.
 - <strong id="term-ceph-cluster">Ceph Cluster</strong> means a single Ceph installation in a single physical data centre and specified by a unique identifier.
+- <strong id="term-charms">Charm</strong> means a set of scripts compatible with Juju application modelling for the purpose of deploying and configuring relationships between software packages .
 - <strong id="term-cdk">Charmed Distribution of Kubernetes</strong> means Kubernetes deployed using Juju and the official Canonical-Kubernetes bundle on bare metal, cloud guests, or virtual machines.
-- <strong id="term-charms">Charm</strong> means a set of scripts compatible with Juju application modelling for the purpose of deploying and configuring relationships between software packages .
-- <strong id="term-cloud">Cloud</strong> means the deployment of the OpenStack cloud computing environment to be managed by Canonical.
+- <strong id="term-cloud">Cloud</strong> means the deployment of the OpenStack cloud computing environment.
+- <strong id="term-cloud-guests">Cloud Guest</strong> means a Guest Instance or Container Instance of Ubuntu Server the cloud as defined above.
 - <strong id="term-cluster">Cluster</strong> means the deployment of the Kubernetes computing environment to be managed by Canonical.
 - <strong id="term-container-instance">Container Instance</strong> means a container instance running in the Cluster.
 - <strong id="term-hypervisor">Covered Hypervisor</strong> means any of: KVM | Qemu | Bochs, VMWare ESXi, LXD | LXC, Xen, Hyper-V, VirtualBox, z/VM, Docker.
-- <strong id="term-cloud-guests">Cloud Guest</strong> means a Guest Instance or Container Instance of Ubuntu Server the cloud as defined above.
 - <strong id="term-deployment">Deployment</strong> means the process of deploying the Charmed Distribution of Kubernetes or Kubernetes using kubeadm.
 A deployment is considered successful once Juju reports all applications in a “started” state.
 - <strong id="term-dse">DSE</strong> means a Canonical dedicated support engineer dedicated to work full-time for a single customer acting as an extension of the customer’s support organization with a primary focus on integrating and supporting Canonicals offerings within the customer’s environment.
 - <strong id="term-dtam">DTAM</strong> means a Canonical support engineer dedicated to work full-time remotely for a single customer.